 About

-Alice Barnes is an award-winning jewellery designer and maker based in Brighton on the south coast of England.
+Alice Barnes is an award-winning jewellery designer and maker from London, now based in Brighton on the south coast of England.
 She draws complex beauty from the simplest of forms to make elegant, contemporary jewellery collections & bespoke items with meticulous attention to detail.
-Her work is influenced by the cuts, folds and repetition used in paper art, and draws on lines, angles and repetitive geometric shapes for inspiration.
 Her work has been sold all over the world via exhibitions and through esteemed galleries such as The British Museum.

-These days my work continues to be inspired by folds and strong architectural lines, which hark back to my formative years in London, and to my love of Art Deco design.
-Instead of using sheet metal, each piece is carefully hand carved from wax and cast using the ancient lost wax process, which is a similar method to that used for casting sculptures.
-This way I can achieve clean, crisp "folds" without having to make the work paper thin!
+These days I carefully carve each of my designs in wax instead, and cast them using the ancient lost wax process - similar to that used for casting sculptures.
+This way I can achieve clean, crisp, "folds" in relatively thick metal.
 The result is elegant, contemporary jewellery, with a touch of art deco sophistication."

 Alice Barnes portrait